ppetrovtv/pine_script_docs/source/essential/Strategies.rst

         strategy.entry("LE1", strategy.long, 2, stop = high + 35 * syminfo.mintick)
         strategy.entry("LE2", strategy.long, 2, stop = high + 2 * syminfo.mintick)

-Even though pyramiding is disabled, these both orders are filled in backtesting, because when they are generated there is no open long market position.
+Even though pyramiding is disabled, both these orders are filled in backtesting because when they are generated there is no open long market position.
 Both orders are placed and when price satisfies order execution, they both get executed.
-It is recommended to to put the orders in 1 OCA group by means of ``strategy.oca.cancel``. in this case only one order is filled and the other one is cancelled.
+It is recommended to put the orders in an OCA group by means of ``strategy.oca.cancel``.
+This way only one order is filled and the other one is cancelled.
 Here is the modified code::